 (1) To establish proof of site control for the purposes of paragraph (3)(d) of Section 5.3.2, Full Interconnection Study, the IE must demonstrate through an affiliated company, through a trustee, or directly in its name that:

-(a) The IE is the owner in fee simple of the real property to be utilized by the facilities for which any new generation interconnection is sought;
+(a) The IE is the owner in fee simple of the real property to be utilized by the facilities for which any new generation or energy storage interconnection is sought;

-(b) The IE holds a valid written leasehold interest in the real property to be utilized by the facilities for which new generation interconnection is sought;
+(b) The IE holds a valid written leasehold interest in the real property to be utilized by the facilities for which new generation or energy storage interconnection is sought;

-(c) The IE holds a valid written option to purchase or obtain a leasehold interest in the real property to be utilized by the facilities for which new generation interconnection is sought; or
+(c) The IE holds a valid written option to purchase or obtain a leasehold interest in the real property to be utilized by the facilities for which new generation or energy storage interconnection is sought; or

-(d) The IE holds a duly executed written contract to purchase or obtain a leasehold interest in the real property to be utilized by the facilities for which new generation interconnection is sought.
+(d) The IE holds a duly executed written contract to purchase or obtain a leasehold interest in the real property to be utilized by the facilities for which new generation or energy storage interconnection is sought.

 (2) The IE must notify ERCOT of any substantive change in status of the arrangement used to demonstrate site control.

-(3) If the IE fails to maintain site control at any point before the date the generator is fully constructed, ERCOT will consider the interconnection request withdrawn as of the date of the loss of site control unless the applicant can show within 30 days that it has re-established site control or has established control of a new site that would not result in any material modification of any interconnection study requested under the current application.
+(3) If the IE fails to maintain site control at any point before the date the generator or ESS is fully constructed, ERCOT will consider the interconnection request withdrawn as of the date of the loss of site control unless the applicant can show within 30 days that it has re-established site control or has established control of a new site that would not result in any material modification of any interconnection study requested under the current application.

 5.3.2.3 Full Interconnection Study Description and Methodology